Specialization of study programme String Instruments

 Parts of the state final examination and their contents

-- A graduate artistic performance - a solo recital of 75 minutes, possibly with a chamber ensemble of up to 20 minutes (relevant subjects of the profiling basis: Chamber Music Playing 7-10, Playing in the Orchestra 7-10, Guitar Playing 7-10)
+- A graduate artistic performance - a solo recital of 75 minutes, which may include a chamber ensemble of up to 20 minutes (relevant subjects of the profiling basis: Chamber Music 7-10, Playing in the Orchestra 7-10, Guitar 7-10)

 - Theoretical oral examination: (relevant subjects of the profiling basis: Czech Music Summary 1, 2)